 As stated above, approaching on the climber's path you first arrive at the Carpet Slab and the first climb is "Carpet Slabber" (Wow! weren't those guys back in the 1970's ingenious in route nomenclature!).
 Traversing the length of the Carpet Slab and walking a less than a minute further you come to Main Slab and the climbs Rattle Can (black bolts) and Hallie Haley, then the obvious crack system of "Weak Nuts".
 Note the default order for listing climbs is L to Right; just click on R to Left to get the order by which you reach the climbs.

-On the Main Slab all of the climbs from Washboard's "RIGHT-START" to Rattle Can are accessed from a wide, fairly level dirt base; for Washboard's normal start, Erosion Groove and Little Dab 'il Do Ya, it is necessary to drop down LEFT through the steep woods to the actual "toe" of the slab.
+On the Main Slab all of the climbs from Nutt’n But Clean Laundry to Rattle Can are accessed from a wide, fairly level dirt base; for the "normal" starts to Washboard's and Erosion Groove‘s and Little Dab 'il Do Ya, it is necessary to drop down LEFT through the steep woods to the actual "toe" of the slab.

 Classic Climbing Routes at Lost Ledge